-Many tenants who sign a lease for their apartment or rental unit plan to stay for the full amount of time required in the lease, such as one year.
-But despite your best intentions, you may want (or need) to leave before your lease is up—for example, if you’re a student at Tulane University and only want to stay in your apartment for the period of time that school is in session.
-Or perhaps you’re moving in with your boyfriend or girlfriend.
-Sometimes, you may need to move in order to be closer to your new job or an elderly parent who needs your help
+When you signed your lease, you probably intended to stay for the full duration of its term (usually a year).
+But despite your best intentions, you might want (or need) to leave before your lease is up—for example, if you're a student at Tulane and only want to stay in your apartment for the period of time that school is in session.
+Or perhaps you're moving in with your significant other.
+Sometimes, you need to move in order to be closer to your new job or an elderly parent who needs your help

 Leaving before a fixed-term lease expires without paying the remainder of the rent due under the lease is called breaking the lease.
 Here's a brief review of tenant rights in Louisiana to break a lease without further liability for the rent.

 A lease obligates both you and your landlord for a set period of time, usually a year.
 Under a typical lease, a landlord can't raise the rent or change other terms, until the lease runs out (unless the lease itself provides for a change, such as a rent increase mid-lease).
 A landlord can't force you to move out before the lease ends, unless you fail to pay the rent or violate another significant term, such as repeatedly throwing large and noisy parties.
 In these cases, landlords in Louisiana must follow specific procedures to end the tenancy.
 For example, your landlord can terminate your rental agreement with an unconditional quit notice.
 (Louisiana Civ.
 Proc.
 Ann art.
 4701).